ezsystems/commerce-documentation/docs/guide/payment/payment_faq.md

 ## How can I customize the payment options?

-To customize payment options displayed on the box payment options (e.g. to hide some if products are not available), change the payment form.
+To customize payment options displayed in the payment options box (e.g. to hide some if products are not available), change the payment form.

 To change the shipping/payment form, replace or rewrite the form type service.
-The form type for the options choice is implemented in the checkout bundle in `\Siso\Bundle\CheckoutBundle\Form\Type\CheckoutShippingPaymentType`
+The form type for the options choice is implemented in the checkout bundle in `\Siso\Bundle\CheckoutBundle\Form\Type\CheckoutShippingPaymentType`.

 The methods `CheckoutShippingPaymentType::buildForm()` and `CheckoutShippingPaymentType::setDefaultOptions()` are called to assemble the HTML form.

-See [Configuration for the Checkout Forms](../checkout/checkout_api/forms/configuration_for_checkout_forms.md) and [Symfony's form documention](http://symfony.com/doc/current/book/forms.html) for more information.
+See [Configuration for the Checkout Forms](../checkout/checkout_api/forms/configuration_for_checkout_forms.md) and [Symfony's form documention](http://symfony.com/doc/3.4/book/forms.html) for more information.

-## Can I extend the size limit on orders?
+## Can I extend the order size limit?

 Due to a restriction in JmsPaymentBundle, an order exceding 99999.99999 causes an error message.